-Thankfully, Surry County's attempt was unsuccessful; Thayne spent 30 days in a hunger strike on the courthouse lawn across from the Commonwealth Attorney's office to gain justice in a corrupt system.
+Thankfully, Surry County's attempt was unsuccessful; the judge declaring "there is a very clear lack of evidence of abuse."
+Thayne then spent 30 days in a hunger strike on the courthouse lawn across from the Commonwealth Attorney's office to gain justice in a corrupt system.
 She collapsed on Day 30 and was hospitalized for two days due to systemic acidosis brought on by starvation.
-A lawsuit against the county animal control is currently in play on behalf of both Tamira and Dogs Deserve Better.

 During the past thirteen years, Tamira has herself rescued and rehabilitated over 250 formerly chained and penned dogs; her organization, over 3000.
 The dog pictured above, Banshee, became one of her favorites, and he loved her with a fierceness she still misses to this day.
 He died of lung cancer in late 2010.
 Watch the video of his last fetch here.